Jodel/Jodel-Backend-Challenge/README.md

 ## Running everything

-Ensure that we're able to setup and run everything with a task runner or a similar tool.
+Ensure that we're able to setup and run everything with a task runner or a similar tool both locally and in Docker environment.
+This means we expect to see a Dockerfile and docker-compose.yml files.

 ## How to deliver the results